 Slavery and Human Trafficking Statement

 Modern slavery is a serious and brutal crime, encompassing activities such as slavery, servitude, human trafficking and forced labour, in which people are treated as commodities and exploited for criminal gain.
 Ferraris Piston Service Limited (“FPS“) has zero tolerance for slavery and human trafficking.
 We know that we all have a duty to be alert to risks, however small.
-Employees are expected to report their concerns and management has a duty to act upon them.
+Employees are expected to report their concerns, and management has a duty to act upon them.

 Organisational Structure and Supply Chain

-2. Our Suppliers: Whilst FPS does not conduct detailed checks to evaluate all supplier compliance with Company standards against trafficking and slavery throughout the entirety of their own supply chain.
+2. Our Suppliers: FPS does not carry out detailed checks to test suppliers’ compliance with Company standards against trafficking and slavery throughout the entirety of their own supply chain.
 The Company does, however, require suppliers to certify that they comply with our Supplier Guidelines and Requirements; these Guidelines and Requirements include the need to make sure that their own chains are compliant and the results of that certification are audited.
 Contracts will be terminated as soon as possible if a supplier breaches the Guidelines.

 High Risk Activities

 There are no activities within FPS that are considered to be at high risk of slavery or human trafficking.
 Through the Supplier Guidelines and Requirements, the Company aims to make sure that all suppliers report on their compliance with the Modern Slavery Act 2015.
 Actions will be taken in the event of a breach of these Guidelines.

 a.
 Slavery and Human Trafficking Statement: This is the responsibility of the Digital Business and Client Services Director.
 This Statement is reviewed annually and reissued in March of every year, with the most recent version published on the Company web site.
 This Statement is to be reviewed annually and reissued in March of every year, with the most recent version published on the Company web site.

 b.
 Policies: The Human Resources Team in general are responsible for making sure that all Company policies are fully compliant with UK employment legislation and that all policies are reviewed at least every two years.
 All policies are available to the Company’s employees via the Company intranet and in hard copy.

 d.
 Investigations: It will be the responsibility of the Marketing Director to investigate any concerns raised; the Marketing Director will be supported by the Human Resources department, as required.

-In keeping with the Company’s commitment to act ethically and with integrity in all its business dealings, a number of our existing policies are relevant to ensure that there is no slavery or trafficking in any part of the business.
+In keeping with the Company’s commitment to act ethically and with integrity in all its business dealings, a number of our existing policies are relevant to making sure that there is no slavery or trafficking in any part of the business.
 The FPS Employee Handbook makes clear to employees the actions and behaviour that are expected of them when representing the Company; this Handbook is

 issued to all employees and held on our intranet.
 The policies detailed there apply to all Company employees.
-This Slavery and Human Trafficking Statement has been approved and authorised by the Board of Directors, and is signed by a statutory Director.
+This Slavery and Human Trafficking Statement has been approved and authorised by the FPS Executive Management Team and is signed by a statutory Director of the Company.